Bachelor of Medical Imaging - CG92

 By completing extensive work placements you will gain practical experience and be able to apply your skills and knowledge in a real-world setting.
-There may also be international exchange opportunities if you wish to travel and study.
 This is the only medical imaging course in Australia that offers you the option of studying the first year of the course by online study, providing you with the flexibility to balance your study, work and life commitments.

 |Core Units||25||Major Units||None|

 Course structureYou are required to complete 25 core units.
 The units within this course are scheduled over Term 1, 2 and 3 so you will be required to study in all three terms.